Eos family: Description

 Asteroids in the Eos family resemble the S-type asteroid category.
 However, examination of Eos and other family members in the infrared show some differences with the S-type.
 As a result, the Eos family have been given their own category of K-type asteroids.
 In terms of meteorites collected on Earth, this category may be related to the CO3 or CV3 chondrites, instead of the OC type.
 Objects that share similar orbits with the Eos family but do not have this spectrum are assumed to be random interlopers.

 The rotation rates of the Eos family asteroids are randomly distributed.
 This randomization resulted from subsequent collisions with other bodies, implying that the asteroids retain some "memory" of the rotation rate of the parent body.
 Thus the original object had a rotation rate of about 1–3 days.
 Evolutionary models of this spread in the rotation rate of the Eos family implies that this group may be comparable to the age of the Solar System.
 Numerical simulations of the collision that created the Eos family suggest that the smaller body was about a tenth the mass of the parent and struck from a direction out of the ecliptic plane.
 The parent object had an estimated diameter of 240 km.
 The best fit model implies a family age of 1.1 billion years.

-Members of the Eos family include the asteroids 221 Eos, 339 Dorothea, 450 Brigitta, 513 Centesima, 562 Salome, 633 Zelima, 639 Latona, 651 Antikleia, 653 Berenike, 661 Cloelia, 669 Kypria, 742 Edisona, 798 Ruth, 807 Ceraskia, 876 Scott and 890 Waltraut.
+Members of the Eos family include the asteroids 221 Eos, 339 Dorothea, 450 Brigitta, 513 Centesima, 562 Salome, 633 Zelima, 639 Latona, 651 Antikleia, 653 Berenike, 661 Cloelia, 669 Kypria, 742 Edisona, 766 Moguntia, 798 Ruth, 807 Ceraskia, 876 Scott and 890 Waltraut.
 Not all fragments of the original parent body have remained in the orbital zone occupied by the Eos family.
 Spectroscopic analysis has shown that some of these asteroids are now located in the 9:4 mean-motion resonance with Jupiter.
 These fugitives appear relatively young compared to the other family members.